 I hear a lot of noise about intuitive eating – a lot of “don’t worry about what you eat, just eat intuitively” without any further context or guidance.
 This ignores the fact that the vast majority of people have become disconnected from their intuitive eating signals and don’t actually know what, when, or how much to eat without feeling batshit.
 The process of intuitive eating isn’t just a case of “eat whatever, it’s fine” – there’s work to be done.
 Over the course of ten weeks I’ll help you rebuild trust in yourself to make choices about what, when, and how much you eat – no diet plans, no fads – just your own inner food GPS.
 Through video, discussion, and homeworks (the good kind, promise), I’ll help you rebuild a new, non batshit, unstressed approach to food, eating, and wellbeing.

 Week by week we’ll cover all ten principles of intuitive eating.
-I’ve updated these a little from the original principle to be a bit more relevant while still staying true to the fundamentals of the process;
+I’ve updated these a little from the original principles to be a bit more relevant while still staying true to the fundamentals of the process;

 Ditch Diet Culture

 Diet culture has done a number on us – together we’ll begin to undo the damage by developing the skills to call out diet BS when you see it and get MAD AS HELL about the lies we’ve been sold.
 The we’ll get rid of all the tools that are keeping us tethered to diet culture and the diet mentality (see ya, FitBit).
 Finally, I’ll help you recognise that the weight loss & the diet mentality is doing more harm than good and help you move away from this type of thinking.

 Honour Your Hunger